Board of Review

 - An error made by the taxpayer in preparing the statement of assessable personal property under section 19.

-The December Board of Review is required to meet in compliance with Act 267 of 1976, Open Meetings Act.
+The December Board of Review is required to meet in compliance with Act 267 of 1976, the Open Meetings Act.
 The notice for the December Board of Review meeting date and time will be posted on the Southfield City Hall message board at least one week before the meeting.
 The Southfield City Hall is located at 26000 Evergreen Road, Southfield, MI 48076.
 An appearance before the Board is not required but is welcomed, especially for persons requesting a Poverty Exemption.
-The December Board of Review cannot hear any appeals regarding your 2024 Assessed Value.
+The December Board of Review cannot hear any appeals regarding your prior year's assessed value.
 Assessed/State Equalized Value can only be appealed before the March Board of Review.